rackerlabs/docs-developer-blog/_posts/2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3.md

 ![Compute Exploration Flow]({% asset_path 2018-04-20-Code-Dive-Openstack-Live-Migrations-Part-3/Compute-5.png %})

-The following fairly simple method just adds more data to the *migrate\_data* object.
-The volumes are connected on the destination hypervisor by passing the bdm information that was gathered in the previous method into *connect\_block\_device\_volumes*.
-This code delves deeply into Cinder, but we don't need to focus on this right now.
-Just know that they are attached now on the destination.
-The code also creates interim networks, and the SR Mapping and VIF mapping for both of these are stored in the *migrate\_data* field.
+The following simple method just adds more data to the *migrate\_data* object.
+The volumes are connected on the destination hypervisor by passing the bdm information, which was gathered in the previous method, into *connect\_block\_device\_volumes*.
+This code delves deeply into Cinder, but we don't need to focus on that right now.
+Just know that they are now attached on the destination.
+The code also creates interim networks and that the SR Mapping and VIF mapping for both of these are stored in the *migrate\_data* field.

 *nova.virt.xenapi.vmops.pre\_live\_migration* ->
 {% highlight python %}